 - Expands the Candidate Pool

 Traditionally, when hiring new talent companies were limited to a radius around one location if they did want to incur costly relocation benefits.
 The opportunities are endless with remote work and recruiters can expand their candidate pool and connect with top talent located across the nation.
-Not only does remote work increase the number of job opportunities available in the market, it also gives employers the opportunity to find the most qualified candidate that will match their culture and team as the “right hire.”
+Not only does remote work increase the number of job opportunities available in the market, but it also gives employers the opportunity to find the most qualified candidate that will match their culture and team as the “right hire.”

 - Maximizes Cost Savings